hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_butterfly_on_a_flower_e9506ccb-c2eb-4337-9e7a-3f4b6bc77b7e-0_2.content.md

 Here are some stories from our users who have downloaded our butterfly wallpaper:

-> "I love butterflies, and this wallpaper is just perfect for me.
+> "I love But<wbr>ter<wbr>flies, and this wallpaper is just perfect for me.
 It's so beautiful and calming to look at." - Emily

 > "This wallpaper has transformed my boring desktop into a work of art.
 I get compliments on it all the time!" - John